MacHeist: MacHeist III

-Macheist III began on Friday, February 6, 2009 with the first nanoMission.
+MacHeist III began on Friday, February 6, 2009 with the first nanoMission (not to be confused with the serious game series, NanoMission).
 On February 13, 2009 the first official Mission began introducing Sophia, a new secret agent played by Lisa Bettany.
 The member base was divided into four teams to compete.

 The MacHeist III bundle's content was revealed during a scheduled live show lasting from 8:00PM EDT to 10:00PM EDT, March 24.
 Hosted by Veronica Belmont, Chris Pirillo, and Lisa Bettany, the show revealed each app one by one.
 The initial apps were iSale, Picturesque, SousChef, World of Goo, PhoneView, LittleSnapper, Acorn, and Kinemac.
 Big Bang Board Games was also given to the first 25,000 purchasers.

 Users who referred friends received pop-pop and the Koingo Utility-Package for one and two referrals.
 The unlockables, in order, were Wiretap Studio (set to unlock at $100,000, and did so 16 hours after the bundle was released).